1 - 3 March 2027 | IFEMA - Madrid

 Acrobatic shows and live music, AI for automatic food recognition, among the winners of the 'Oscars' of the Horeca industry

-Zuchetti, La Fageda, Grupo La Rumba, UDON, CAHM and Hungry Club are the winners of the eighth edition of the Horeca New Business Models Awards 2025, held in the context of HIP 2025.
+Compass Group, Areas, Osaka Nikkei, Welbilt, Beata Pasta y Comess Group are the winners of the eighth edition of the Horeca New Business Models Awards 2026, held in the context of HIP 2026.